pete529/PICO_Drone_Mk1/README.md

-# PICO Drone Mk1 – Quadcopter Flight Controller PCB
+# PICO Drone Mk1 – Small Quadcopter

 **Status:** ✅ Hardware design complete and ATO builds are green.
 BOM is populated (see `hardware/build/builds/default/default.bom.csv`).
 All hardware has been procured and is ready for PCB assembly.

 > **New:** Complete user stories and GitHub issue management system available.
 See [GitHub Issues Creation](#github-issues-creation) below.

 ## Overview
-This project is a complete Raspberry Pi Pico 2W based quadcopter flight controller featuring:
+This project is a complete Raspberry Pi Pico 2W based quadcopter featuring:
 - **Raspberry Pi Pico 2W** module (Wi-Fi enabled RP2040 with wireless connectivity)
 - **Dual DRV8833** motor driver ICs (4 independent brushed motor outputs)
 - **GY-91 9-DOF IMU** (ICM-20948 + BMP280 for orientation, acceleration, and altitude)